Why is it important?

 Remediation

 B.Grimm Power provides channels for stakeholders, whether employees or external stakeholders, to report any concerns, including human rights issues, to the Whistleblowing channel via whistle-blowing@bgrimmpower.com.
 Through the grievance procedure, we will conduct a prompt, impartial and extensive investigation of grievance.
 The report will be treated as confidential to the extent possible.
-For more information about the grievance policy, please visit Whistleblowing and Grievance Policy.
+For more information about the grievance policy, please visit the Whistleblowing and Grievance Policy.

 Whistleblowing Channels